Esri/product-on-demand/README.md

 Product On Demand (POD)
 ===

-Production Mapping for ArcGIS Server Product On Demand (POD) sample app
+Production Mapping for ArcGIS Server Product On Demand (POD) sample appplication.

 Starter JavaScript app for real-time vector cartography with layouts over the web